GardenSpace is a Canberra-based landscape design studio specializing in residential garden design projects across the region.

 Dom Galloway principal + landscape architect

-With a Masters in Landscape Architecture from the University of Canberra I founded GardenSpace design studio in 2009 with a clear vision: to create exceptional residential gardens that deeply connect with the unique environment of the ACT region.
+I founded GardenSpace in 2009 with a clear vision: to create exceptional residential gardens that are as unique as the people who live in them, while deeply connected to the distinct environment of the ACT region.

 My longer career is diverse and spans roles as a surveyor, remote sensing analyst, data modeller, and landscape project manager for both federal and territory agencies.
 This has provided me with a skill set that informs a thoughtful, technical approach to landscape design and ensures seamless delivery of beautifully crafted gardens.